 Generic name: levothyroxine

 Note: This document contains side effect information about levothyroxine.
-Some of the dosage forms listed on this page may not apply to the brand name Oroxine.
+Some dosage forms listed on this page may not apply to the brand name Oroxine.

 Along with its needed effects, levothyroxine (the active ingredient contained in Oroxine) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking levothyroxine:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking levothyroxine:

 - decreased urine output

 - fast, pounding, or irregular heartbeat or pulse

 - leg cramps

 - mood changes